ctlee/BioChemCoRe-2018/docs/pages/povme.md

 ## Running POVME on the command line for multiple systems

 Using the POVME VMD plugin, we were able to calculate the pocket volume for one trajectory.
 However, this is not practical if we want to calculate pocket volumes for many systems.
-Instead we will run povme from the command line.
+Instead we will run POVME from the command line.

 There’s no GUI for this part, so hold on to your hats and work slowly and carefully.